next-actions/pytest-mh/docs/articles/get-started.rst

 Enable pytest-mh in conftest.py
 -------------------------------

-When the test framework is written and read to use, we can tell pytest to start using it in our tests.
+When the test framework is written and ready to use, we can tell pytest to start using it in our tests.
 First, we tell pytest to load pytest-mh plugin and then we tell pytest-mh which config class it should instantiate.

 .. dropdown:: See the code
     :color: primary